Catching the Past "Water Ices"

 If an ice cream is mixed too rich, put in a little more cream: if it is poor, put in some more jam.
 If a water ice is mixed too rich, it will require some more water: if it is too poor, put in some clarified sugar.

-If an ice is poor, the first time you scrape it down, it will feel quite rough and hard: on the contrary, if an ice is too rich, it will not freeze at all.
-(Yep, the ratios matter!)
+If an ice is poor, the first time you scrape it down, it will feel quite rough and hard: on the contrary, if an ice is too rich, it will not freeze at all."
+(Ek!)

 Problems For Early Makers of "Ices"

-In early Georgian times when ices first came to England, the biggest problem was getting the dessert to freeze all the way through.
-Not only because the freezer/ice cream churn hadn't been invented yet, but (as Abbot mentioned above) if you mucked up the ratio, it might not ever set.
-At first, they were much more concerned with it actually freezing and looking good, since it was to be the prestigious talking point it at a dinner party.
+In early Georgian times when ices first came to England, the biggest problem was getting the dessert to freeze all the way through from either a lack of ice, wrong ratios of ingredients, and many other factors.
+Therefore, they were much more concerned with it actually freezing and looking good, since it was to be the prestigious talking point it at a dinner party.
+Taste and texture was optional.

 Closer to the Regency period, confectioners began to dabble in texture and taste.
 Therefore, those who could make the dessert yummy, feel good in one's mouth, freeze properly, and look good were highly prized, hence the popularity of Gunter's Tea Room which could do all that!